Mygithub1203/nd4j-benchmark/README.md

 -Xmx2g -Xms2g

+#Flags

-If you leave -r off, it will run every benchmark on the class path
+-r If you leave -r off, it will run every benchmark on the class path

 To run particular backends just include them in your pom (the default right now for this is jcublas vs jblas)

+-n number of trials